Chicken Broccoli Sun-dried Tomatoes Pasta

 - Parmesan cheese, optional

-- Cook pasta, drain, and toss with butter.
+- Cook the pasta in well-salted water, drain, and toss with butter.

 - While pasta is cooking, heat oil in a large saucepan.